 Foods to Try

 Vancouver's food scene is comparable to that of Toronto, which is Canada's gastronomic capital.
-There are so many types of restaurants and cultures that come together in Vancouver, that foods to try vary from fish and chips to ramen, tacos, ceviche and paella!
+There are so many types of restaurants and cultures that come together in Vancouver, what foods to try vary from fish and chips to ramen, tacos, ceviche, and paella!
 Start one day with waffles or also eggs benedict.
 Take a break in the afternoon and sit at one of the many famous coffee shops and roasteries (Vancouver is a top city worldwide for coffee).
 Of course, don't miss desserts at one of their famous bakeries!